Leonard Davis (American football): Early life

 Leonard grew up in Wortham, Texas.
 He is the only child of L.A. and Sammie Lee Davis, but has 21 half-brothers and half-sisters (L.A. had 11 children from a previous marriage, while Sammie Lee had 10 children from a previous marriage).

-Davis attended Wortham High School, where he led his Bulldogs basketball team to the state championship in 1997.
-In football, he was a Parade All-American and USA Today first-team All-American playing defense and offense for a school with fewer than 150 students.
+Davis attended Wortham High School, where he led his Bulldogs basketball team to the state championship in 1997 and the football team to the 2nd round of the 1996 Texas High School Football Playoffs.
+He was a Parade All-American in football and USA Today first-team All-American playing defense and offense for a school with fewer than 150 students.
 Davis also lettered in track.

+He was inducted into the Texas High School Sports Hall of Fame in 2023.

 College career

-Davis received an athletic scholarship to attend the University of Texas at Austin, arriving in John Mackovic's final season, with the intention of playing at defensive tackle and even started three games at that position.
-He was moved to the offensive line after Mack Brown was named the new head coach.
+Davis played college football at the University of Texas at Austin from 1997 to 2000, arriving in John Mackovic's final season> He intended to play defensive tackle and even started three games at that position, but he was moved to the offensive line after Mack Brown was named the new head coach.
 He played left tackle in his last two years.